andela-technology/qualified-docs/content/reference/languages/c/criterion.md

 };
 ```

-Now, when the candidate fails a test, the log shows the arrays in a more helpful format like `expected [3,2,1] but got [42,2,1]`.
+Now, when the candidate fails a test, the log shows the arrays in a more helpful format like `expected [3,2,1] but got [42,2,1]`

+This additional boilerplate does add noise to each test case, so creating a helper function to run an assertion might be a good idea.